Jerry McCoy, Director of Choral Studies; A Cappella Choir

 You'll need to meet the admission requirements for the graduate school and the College of Music and complete an audition before a faculty jury.
 Graduate school requirements are outlined at the graduate school website.
 Admission to the College of Music requires providing the following materials before the first Monday in December.

 Contact the Division of Conducting and Ensembles for more information about admission requirements.

-Once admitted to the College of Music, you’re eligible for competitive, merit-based scholarships and teaching assistantships and fellowships.
+Once admitted to the College of Music, you're eligible for competitive, merit-based scholarships and teaching assistantships and fellowships.
 Assistantships and fellowships are awarded each spring for the following academic year.
 More information about these opportunities is available at our website.
-Other financial assistance programs are outlined at the financial aid site.
+Other financial assistance programs are outlined at the financial aid website.